Syndicator Eyes Return to Market

-Boston Financial Investment Management announced the closing of its first low-income housing tax credit (LIHTC) investment fund, BF Advantaged Tax Credits I.
+BOSTON Boston Financial Investment Management is preparing its first low-income housing tax credit (LIHTC) fund since its change from MMA Financial.

 The Case for Preservation

 One of the best arguments for preserving affordable housing emerges out of the wreckage left by the housing and financial crisis.

 HUD May Get More Money

 Congress seems poised to approve a fiscal 2010 Department of Housing and Urban Development (HUD) appropriations bill (H.R.
 3288) that provides more money for key programs than the Obama administration requested.

 The possibility of Freddie Mac and Fannie Mae selling a large portion of their lowincome housing tax credit (LIHTC) portfolios looms over the struggling tax credit market.